The Amorphous Androgynous on the 'lost' Noel Gallagher album: "I may or may not still be working on bits"

 “I’m a great believer in the production process,” he told NME.
 “You have to trust that things come together in the right time.
 If you try to force things they don’t come out so well, so there’s a different pace to allowing things to unfold and I really trust that process.
 Sometimes, unfortunately, it can take fucking years, for the right player, the right permutation of people to realise a track.”

 Hello Garry.
-It this release the culmination of everything you’ve wanted to do with Amorphous for 20 years?
+Is this release the culmination of everything you’ve wanted to do with Amorphous for 20 years?

 Cobain: “Yeah.
 Our vision is that it’s not a prog band or a psych band, it’s a monstrous psychedelic bubble, which is like everything goes in the juxtapose.
 ‘Monstrous Psychedelic Bubble’, those compilation albums, were a template for a vision for something that encapsulated technology and production – but it was about the spiritual and the yearning of the soul for something more in balance rather than getting sucked away into isolated technology.
 We weren’t really into the historical lineage of psychedelia from 1966 to ’90, we just think there’s a new freedom coming.”